-Led by a team of award-winning journalists and professors with international experience, students will explore the ancient neighborhoods and bohemian hideaways of Valencia to flush out stories about a city that brims with historic tradition and dazzling nightlife.
-Considered by Lonely Planet, “a vibrant, friendly, mildly chaotic place,” Valencia is a perfect spot for energetic reporters seeking adventure and a foreign experience beyond the usual.
+Led by a team of award-winning journalists and professors with international experience, students will explore the ancient neighborhoods and bohemian hideaways of Valencia to flesh out stories about a city that brims with historic tradition and dazzling nightlife.
+Considered by Lonely Planet, “a vibrant, friendly, mildly chaotic place,” Valencia is a perfect spot for energetic reporters seeking adventure and an extraordinary foreign experience.

 The emphasis of study will be on storytelling for mobile, web and print platforms.
 Students will expand their ability to blog and produce written, photo and broadcast stories.
-There will be an opportunity to specialize in one area – print, photography or video – to work on individual and team projects, including mini photo and video documentaries.
+There will be an opportunity to specialize in one area – print, photography, multimedia, video or sports journalism – for individual and team projects, including mini photo and video documentaries.
 Students will receive an hour of Spanish instruction per day.
-Interviewing techniques and intercultural communications skills will be reviewed, and students will go on assignments with Spanish interpreters.
-The staff will help students develop stories that will boost their portfolios and credibility as correspondents to help in job placement.
-Examples of student work can be found on the website: thisisvalencia.wordpress.com.
+Journalism instructors will review interviewing techniques and intercultural communications skills, and students will go on assignments with Spanish interpreters.
+The staff will help students develop stories that will boost their portfolio and credibility as correspondents, to help in job placement.
+Examples of student work are available at thisisvalencia on medium.com and thisisvalencia.wordpress.com.